 The changing mindset and aspirations of Chinese consumers have opened up barriers in the luxury industry.
 Chinese customers have higher demand, increasing disposable income and therefore changing needs.
 Customers are looking for an experience, a moment of life.

 In their integration strategy, we note the integration of a customer awareness strategy.
 Luxury brands are developing human-centered services to retain and attract consumers.
-For example, Cartier has developed personalized services such as for marriage.
+For example, Cartier has developed personalized services

 - Connected and intelligent cabins,